protocol/research-website/content/posts/202106-underlay-tech/index.md

 This also means that instead of a `onChange: (value) => void` callback like you'd expect to find in a controlled React component, our top-level `Editor` component is going to take something a little different: a `dispatch: (action: EditorAction<S>) => void` callback.

-This makes this a little more complex for our users -  in addition to having to store the state on their own (as with any controlled component), they also have to assemble their own reducer function *and* their own dispatch method.
+This makes this a little more complex for our users: in addition to having to store the state on their own (as with any controlled component), they also have to assemble their own reducer function *and* their own dispatch method.
 We can make this as easy as possible for them by exporting `reduce` function with this signature:

 ```tsx
 declare function reduce<S extends Schema>(